joshyhud/gutenberg-read-more/README.md

 # Gutenberg Read More Plugin

-A powerful WordPress Gutenberg block plugin that allows users to easily search for and create "Read More" links to other blog posts, complete with a WP-CLI command for post management.
+A WordPress Gutenberg block plugin that allows users to easily search for and create "Read More" links to other blog posts, complete with a WP-CLI command for post referencing.

-## What This Plugin Does
+## About this plugin

 The Gutenberg Read More plugin provides two main features:

 ### 1. **Gutenberg Block Editor Integration**

 - **Smart Post Search**: Search for posts by title, content, or specific post ID
-- **Date Range Filtering**: Find posts from specific time periods (defaults to last 30 days)
 - **Live Preview**: See post details (ID, title, publication date) before selecting
 - **Easy Link Creation**: Automatically generates "Read more" links with proper permalinks
 - **Pagination**: Browse through large numbers of posts with built-in pagination